g-clef/g-clef.github.io/lab/kubernetes.md

 The next thing to do was to follow the [kubespray integration instructions](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/integration.md) to pull the instructions to deploy the cluster into the provisioning settings.
-Because I'm running this on a bare metal cluster, I added the metalLB pod.
+Because I'm running this on a bare metal cluster, I added the metalLB deployment.

 Kubespray's recommended way of including the kubespray commands with an existing ansible playbook didn't work for me.
 The problem seemed to be that they tell you simply `include` the kubespray `cluster.yml` file, which is dynamically